fangpenlin/eth2-validator-helm/README.md

 - OpenEthereum: 9000 TCP/UDP
 - Lighthouse Beacon: 30303 TCP/UDP

 Please note that, `hostPort` is enabled by default and it comes with some drawbacks.
 By using `hostPort`, it means pods using the same host port can only be scheduled on different nodes.
-You can set `openethereum.hostPort.enabled=false` and `beacon.hostPort.enabled=false` to disable them if you want to open these ports on nodes or you wish to use other approach for opening the ports, such as an external LoadBalancer.
+You can set `openethereum.hostPort.enabled=false` and `beacon.hostPort.enabled=false` to disable them if you don't want to open these ports on node or you wish to use other approach for opening the ports, such as an external LoadBalancer.

 ## Configurations